Volkswagen shares plunge on emissions scandal; U.S. widens probe

 Analysts said it was unclear what the ultimate cost could be for VW, which reported 2014 net income of 10.84 billion euros ($12.15 billion), according to Thomson Reuters data.

-German rivals Daimler and BMW said the accusations made by U.S. authorities against VW did not apply to them.
+German rivals Daimler (DAIGn.DE) and BMW (BMWG.DE) said the accusations made by U.S. authorities against VW did not apply to them.

 The scandal comes just as VW was hoping to move on from a damaging leadership battle, with a supervisory board meeting on Friday due to discuss a new company structure and management line-up.